getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 As you can see, the `this.id` reference was dynamically rebound so that `: a` is reported in both cases instead of `: b`.
 But `b.foo()`'s `super.foo()` reference wasn't dynamically rebound, so it still reported `ParentB` instead of the expected `ParentA`.

-Because `b.foo()` references `super`, it is statically bound to the `ChildB`/`ParentB` heirarchy and cannot be used against the `ChildA`/`ParentA` heirarchy.
+Because `b.foo()` references `super`, it is statically bound to the `ChildB`/`ParentB` hierarchy and cannot be used against the `ChildA`/`ParentA` hierarchy.
 There is no ES6 solution to this limitation.

-`super` seems to work intuitively if you have a static class heirarchy with no cross-pollination.
+`super` seems to work intuitively if you have a static class hierarchy with no cross-pollination.
 But in all fairness, one of the main benefits of doing `this`-aware coding is exactly that sort of flexibility.
 Simply, `class` + `super` requires you to avoid such techniques.

 The choice boils down to narrowing your object design to these static hierarchies -- `class`, `extends`, and `super` will be quite nice -- or dropping all attempts to "fake" classes and instead embrace dynamic and flexible, classless objects and `[[Prototype]]` delegation (see the *this & Object Prototypes* title of this series).